Well Sh*t

 We all have a version of that bar.
 That moment when your body knows before your mind admits it: This is too much.
 I’m at my edge.

-Maybe it’s a family dinner, a loud restaurant, a chaotic Zoom call, or sitting through one more conversation where you have to pretend you’re okay.
+Maybe your version isn’t a birthday party but instead a family dinner, a loud restaurant, a chaotic Zoom call, or sitting through one more conversation where you have to pretend you’re okay.

-Next Time?
-Be the Cat.
+Next time?
+Be the damn cat!

 So, next time your nervous system says, “hey… we’re done here”